-To create a web app in an ASE:
+To create an app in an ASE:

-Enter a name for the web app.
+Enter a name for the app.
 If you already selected an App Service plan in an ASE, the domain name for the app reflects the domain name of the ASE.

 Select a subscription.